10 Easy Ways to Organize Your Job Search

 Create a Job Application Table in Word

 If Excel isn't quite your cup of tea, don't fret.
-You can create a simple table in Microsoft Word or a similar word processor.
+You can create a simple table in Microsoft Word, Google Docs, or a similar word processor.

 Just insert a table and choose the number of columns based on how many categories you want to keep track of (company name, contact information, date applied, and so on) and the number of rows relative to how many positions you're applying for.

 In addition to the basic categories listed above, if you're feeling especially ambitious, here are some other points you might want to include: